shitfuckery/usb_stick/README.md

 Linux Mint was chosen because it has a polished and accessible interface and is known for its user friendliness.
 If you are coming from Windows or MacOS you will most likely be able to quickly become familiar with Linux Mint.
 It basically "just works" and stays out of your way.

 We are using the Linux Mint Debian Edition (LMDE) variation which, as the name suggests, builds on the Debian Linux distribution.
 Ubuntu, another popular Linux distribution also builds on Debian so you will usually be able to use software packaged for either of those systems without any changes.
 Linux Mint uses the apt package manager which makes installing and updating all of the software on your system easy.
-You could reasonable consider apt the original App Store, but since it's all Free/Libre Open Source Software it's not called a store, it's just how you manage your software.
+You could reasonably consider apt the original App Store, but since it's all Free/Libre Open Source Software it's not called a store, it's just how you manage your software.

 The tools used are industry standard Libre / Open Source tools that have been well vetted and tested.

 ### On Privacy, Security, And Trust

 This USB stick uses [LUKS](https://access.redhat.com/solutions/100463) (Linux Unified Key Setup) to provide full disk encryption of the USB stick.
-LUKS is an open specification industry standard that has been well vetted by people who know far more about encryption than I ever will.
+LUKS is an open specification industry standard that has been well vetted by people who know far more about encryption than we ever will.
 If you pair LUKS with a strong passphrase and do not share that passphrase you can rest assured that no one will be able to read your files.
 This provides a foundation on which further privacy and security can be built, but it is important to remember that security is much more than privacy alone.

 Encryption and account security is only as good as the passwords that protect them.
-Consider using a password manager and never reuse a password.
+Consider using a password manager (like the included Bitwarden) and never reuse a password.
 A passphrase is often easier to remember and provides better security than a complicated password.
 An example might be “Yellow dogs can’t play with wet spiders” (please don't use this example).
 In the rest of this document I will use the term passphrase instead of password as a nudge in that direction.

 There's a saying in System Administration, I know I'm paranoid, but am I paranoid enough?
 Security is not an absolute.
 Different people or organisations face different security risks and requirements.
 You are a much better judge of the risks you face than I am.
 Broadly speaking, the aspects to consider are the applications used, their configuration, and your network usage.
 These are enormous topics that can not be properly covered here.
 The general compromise tends to be around usability versus security.
 For many situations the compromises made in the default Linux Mint install provide what I consider a well balanced starting point.
 It provides a solid foundation on which to build.

 Trust is a hard one.
 We don't know each other.
-If you download and boot from the [disk image](#the-disk-image) linked in this document you are implicitly trusting us not to do something nefarious.
+If you download and boot from the disk image we created you are implicitly trusting us not to do something nefarious.
 Maybe you are willing to take that risk, maybe you aren't.
 We have provided both the finished disk image _and_ the recipe used to create it in the hope that if you don't trust the disk image you will still find this useful because you can vet and follow the recipe to create your own disk image that you will be able to trust.
+We raise this issue because we think it is important for you to be aware of the issues around trust in software and computing in general.

 ### On USB Sticks